KirstieJane/mindcontrol/README.md

 git clone https://github.com/Shotgunosine/mindcontrol
 ```

 Change the group ownership of the mindcontrol folder to whichever group will be using the MindControl instance.
 The `-R` flag recursively changes the ownership of all the files inside the folder.
+Also set the default file permissions to be inclusive of all members of the group (here's [a nice explanation](https://askubuntu.com/questions/44542/what-is-umask-and-how-does-it-work/44548#44548))

 ```
-chown -R :[group name] mindcontrol
+chown -R :[group name] mindcontrol umask 002
 ```

 #### Run setup script